Backstabbed in a Backwater Dungeon: Premise

 One day, when Light had to be saved in the world's most dangerous dungeon, known as the "Abyss", the members revealed to Light that he was no longer a member of the adventurers group and the sole purpose of the group was to observe him for being a potential "master" candidate.
 It is said that the master is a being with the power of overruling the world and destroying civilization.
 As Light only was able to summon useless cards they decided to classify him not as a threat, to get rid of him and disguise his death as a monster attack.
 Before Garou was able to deliver the final blow Light managed to activate a teleportation trap by accident, which transported him to the deepest part of the dungeon.
 As his wounds attracted the attention of numerous monsters he used his gift out of desperation in the hope of summoning something to distract the monsters.
 He summons the seeker maid Mei, a SUR card, who is able to defeat the monsters with only one blow.
 Mei reveals to Light that he was able to summon her due to the density of magic in this place and that his summons until now were useless because of the lack of magic on the surface.
-He responds to her question about how he was able to reach the deepest part of the dungeon to summon her, relating his story of how he was betrayed and nearly killed by his former comrades.
+He responds to her question about how he was able to reach the deepest part of the dungeon to summon her, retelling his story of how he was betrayed and nearly killed by his former comrades.
 Hearing this, Mei offered to support him in his plans to take revenge on those who betrayed him.